Students organise a race with solidarity aims (selection of charity purpose, measurement of the route, design of race bibs, ...)

-- Be able to draw up and describe a sketch with an itinerary for the race.
+- Drawing and describing a sketch with an itinerary for the race.

 - Measuring magnitudes: using objects and instruments to measure lengths (such as ropes or tape measures).

-- Be able to compare numbers in family contexts (the cost of food).
+- Comparing numbers in familiar contexts (the cost of food).

-- Identify euro coins and notes and establish equivalences between them.
+- Identifying euro coins and notes and establishing equivalences between them.

-- Place and organise tasks in a calendar.
+- Placing and organising tasks in a calendar.

-- Design and create bibs to identify the runners.
+- Designing and creating bibs to identify the runners.

-- Make the most of the material and human resources available at the school in the planning and organisation of the race.
+- Making the most of the material and human resources available at the school in the planning and organisation of the race.

 - Sketches and itineraries.
 Straight and curved lines.